shrajik/course-generator/README.md

 ## Next step

-Add a document-save endpoint so manual editor changes persist, then PostgreSQL, Redis, background workers and object storage.
+PostgreSQL, auth, admin and manual-edit persistence are in.
+Next: Redis, background workers (move generation off the in-process asyncio task) and object storage for generated assets.